softmoth/raku-Template-Mustache/README.md

 [https://github.com/mustache/spec/tree/master/specs/](https://github.com/mustache/spec/tree/master/specs/)

-To run tests,

-    # Using Raku's prove6 tool:
-    zef install App::Prove6
-    prove6 -Ilib -v

-    # or using Perl's prove:
-    RAKULIB=./lib prove -e raku -v

-All spec tests pass: [https://travis-ci.org/softmoth/p6-Template-Mustache](https://travis-ci.org/softmoth/p6-Template-Mustache).
-The perl6 branch just updates the .json files to match the .yml sources (needed until someone writes a compliant YAML parser in Raku … hint, hint), and adds Raku lambda code strings for that portion of the specs.
+All of the official Mustache spec tests pass.
 An updated copy of the tests is distributed in `t/specs`.

-To check against the official (outdated) specs repository, clone it into `../mustache-spec`:
+To check against the official (outdated) specs repository, clone it into `../mustache-spec`: [https://travis-ci.org/softmoth/raku-Template-Mustache](https://travis-ci.org/softmoth/raku-Template-Mustache).
+The `perl6` branch just updates the .json files to match the .yml sources (needed until someone writes a compliant YAML parser in Raku … hint, hint), and adds Raku lambda code strings for that portion of the specs.

     # Ensure you are using the default 'perl6' branch, not 'master'
     git clone git@github.com:softmoth/mustache-spec.git ../mustache-spec